 LOCAL GOAT FARMER

-Our friend Gøril Lie is a goat farmer with a passion for the things she belives in.
-For example local food, and the fact that it should be possible to make a living as a farmer in rocky Norway.
+Our friend Gøril Lie is a goat farmer with a passion for the things she believes in.
+For example local food, blue cheese, and the fact that it should be possible to make a living as a farmer in rocky Norway.
 Their kid goats are enchanting, unfortunately they also taste very good…

-Gøril is one our appreciated “immigrants” in Aurland.
+Gøril is one our appreciated “immigrants” in Aurland and a woman of many talents.
 Not only does she continue the tradition of goat farming in our small community, but every May 17th (our national day) Gøril is the first in the procession on the horse and cart to delight young and old with her fiddle along with the local folk musicians.
+She also plays the accordion.

 The Aurland shoe has put a special flair on fashion around the world.
 Michael Jackson performed his moon dance in his weejuns, copies of the Aurland shoe.
 But the best part is that the traditional shoe is still in production here in Aurland.
 The fashion business is now looking to Aurland.
 In 2009 the factory collaborated with textile artist Kiyoshi Yamamoto who added playful colours to the traditional shoes, and when the design collective HAiK launched their summer collection in 2013, the shoe came in carious colours, soles and leather with matching shoes and handbags.
 They also tailor shoes according to your wishes.